hpc-carpentry/hpc-python/_episodes/06-parallel.md

 Now imagine that all workers have to obtain their paint form a central dispenser located at the middle of the room.
 If each worker is using a different colour, then they can work asynchronously.
-However, if they use the same colour, and two of them run out of paint at the same time, then they have to synchronise to use the dispenser - one should wait while the other is being serviced.
+However, if they use the same colour, and two of them run out of paint at the same time, then they have to synchronize to use the dispenser - one should wait while the other is being serviced.

 In our analogy, the paint dispenser represents access to the memory in your computer.